 28.96 x 25.4 x 10.41 cm

-Editor’s note: this Audio-Technica ATH-M30x review was updated on October 25, 2022, to update the formatting and frequency response chart.
-We also addressed sale pricing.
+Editor’s note: this Audio-Technica ATH-M30x review was updated on August 21, 2023, to add the Audio-Technica ATH-M20xBT to Alternatives.

 Musicians recording in studios will appreciate the long cable and accurate frequency response from the ATH-M30x.
 Anyone looking for a cheap set of studio headphones, whether they are just starting out home recording, or want a backup pair will like the value of this headset.
 Content creators and podcasters benefit from the headset’s comfortable fit and long cable to make recording set-ups easy.